SAP-archive/teched2021-DAT262/README.md

 This repository contains the material for the SAP TechEd 2021 session DAT262 - Unlock Value and Gain Deep Insights from Your Data with SAP HANA Cloud.

+The [replay of the session](https://reg.sapevents.sap.com/flow/sap/sapteched2021/portal/page/sessions/session/16303673678070013g5d) held on Nov.
+17th 2021 can be found on the TechEd 2021 website.

 ## Overview

 This session introduces attendees to the **multi-model** capabilities in SAP HANA Cloud.
 We will mainly work with data from the Automatic Identification System (**AIS**), which is basically observations in space and time.
 In specific, we will process AIS vessel data provided by [https://marinecadastre.gov/ais/](https://marinecadastre.gov/ais/).
 Files covering two months of "Zone 16" (Chicago, Great Lakes) are imported into SAP HANA Cloud and Lon/Lat coordinates are converted to a "real" point geometry.</br>